 Polish qualifier Janowicz stuns Murray in Paris

-Murray, the reigning Olympic and U.S. Open champion, served for the match at 5-4 in the second set, but completely lost his composure and the ensuing tiebreaker as the 69th-ranked Janowicz evened the match.
+Murray served for the match at 5-4 in the second set, but totally lost his composure and the ensuing tiebreaker as Janowicz evened the match.

 "I needed to focus well on my serve.
 I did that for the most part, and then when I served for the match I didn't play a particularly good game,'' Murray said.
 "He probably gained some confidence from that and played a good tiebreak, played aggressive.
 He hits a very flat ball, so when he's hitting it well it comes through the court a lot.''

 It was also the third straight match Murray has failed to convert match points.
 He squandered two against Milos Raonic in the Japan Open semifinals and five against Djokovic in the Shanghai Masters final.

 "I have to make sure I tighten that up next week (at the World Tour Finals in London) if I get that opportunity,'' Murray said.
 "Make sure I don't let it happen at the 02 (Arena).''

 With Roger Federer and Rafael Nadal not playing in Paris, none of the Big Four are left.
 However, fourth-seeded David Ferrer, fifth-seeded Tomas Berdych, No. 6 Jo-Wilfried Tsonga and No. 8 Janko Tipsarevic of Serbia reached the last eight.

 Also, seventh-seeded Juan Martin del Potro of Argentina lost 6-4, 6-3 to Frenchman Michael Llodra on a day of upsets.

 Janowicz had the momentum after controlling the tiebreaker and broke Murray twice in the deciding set as he raced to a 5-1 lead.